ssoroka/muzero/README.md

-# Go muzero
+# Go MuZero

-An Go implementation of muzero based on the [python reference implementation](reference/python_reference_implementation.py) from the [muzero paper](https://arxiv.org/pdf/1911.08265.pdf).
+An Go implementation of MuZero based on the [python reference implementation](reference/python_reference_implementation.py) from the [muzero paper](https://arxiv.org/pdf/1911.08265.pdf).

 see [muzero.go](muzero.go).